ciaocloud/AIAgentTutorial/tutorial_01_connecting_to_llms.md

 With the project structure and environment in place, we are ready to start writing the Python client.

-## Step 2: Writing the Code Connecting to LLM APIs (`llm_client.py`)
+## Step 2: Writing the Code Connecting to LLM APIs (`connecting.py`)

 Now, let's build our Python script piece by piece.

 ### Connecting to OpenAI

-Let's write some code in Python to connect to the OpenAI API.
+Let's write some code in Python to connect to the OpenAI API using the `openai` SDK.

 **How it works:**
 1. We instantiate the `OpenAI` client, which takes the `OPENAI_API_KEY` environment variable as the `api_key` argument.